vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 ###android:textSize

-This property defines the size of text, it takes value in sp, for example "15sp"
+This property defines the size of text, it takes values in Sp, for example "15sp"

 ###Example